 We all have those days when sickness, that time of the month or any other stress makes patience and connecting with your kiddo seem impossible.
 Even the kids themselves can make this hard.
 Terrible 2’s are mighty difficult.
-Read on for some great ideas to connect with the kids when doing anything seems impossible.
+Read on for some great ideas for Connecting on Days You “Just Can’t”.

 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.
 Please read my full Disclosure for more information.